tiziano88/multiverse-2/README.md

 This is not an officially supported Google product

+## Object Store

+At its core, Multiverse can store and retrieve uninterpreted bytes (called objects) by their hash.

+## Node Service

+TODO

 ## Server

 The Multiverse server exposes an HTTP API to allow clients to push and pull individual nodes, identified by their hash.